laoluadewoye/PKI_Practice_Python/README.md

 automatically test and push out updates to PyPi and Dockerhub.
 It took a few days to figure out but my system is pretty much set for any future updates and all I have to do is just push updates to my repo.
-I'll probably still be doing a bit more tinkering with GitHub actions but bottom line is that filepath arguments work and automation works and is dynamic enough as to not flubb up my repo posting system.
+I'll probably still be doing a bit more tinkering with GitHub actions but bottom line is that filepath arguments work and automation works and is dynamic enough as to not flub up my repo posting system.
 I hope.

 For now, here is a basic idea of the project.
 I wanted to learn PKI architecture, how it's used, and do that while doing some more advanced stuff with the project in Python.
 The final goal for the program is that, given a configuration file in one of the supported formats, it would create a simulation of a network of Certificate Authorities and End-Certificate devices where communication between end devices are encrypted, signed, and supported by a Public Key Infrastructure.
 The supported formats are YAML, JSON, TOML, and XML.
+The final output of this program is a CSV log file.

 This program is developed in Python 3.12, but has support for Python 3.8-3.14.
 Currently, the only drawback is that any interpreter that is earlier than Python 3.10 is unable to use YAML files for configuration, and will have to use one of